-I’m on the fence with eliminating the undercut haircut.
+I’m on the fence about eliminating the undercut haircut.
 On one hand, this style is really getting dated, and it seems guys’ sides are creeping up higher and higher (some are starting to look like Beaker from The Muppets).
 On the other hand, this is a very easy haircut to do.
 For most men’s haircuts, the most time-consuming part for a barber or stylist is the blend.
 For undercut haircuts, there is no blend.
 I can knock this style out in about 10 minutes — the more haircuts I do, the more money I earn behind the chair.
 Many barbers may be reluctant to talk you out of this style because it’s just so quick and easy, but it is really time for it to go.

 4. The Shaved Part

-My main problem with the trend of shaving false parts into guys heads is that after a few days of growth there is no benefit to having a shaved part.
-A few weeks after the haircut, and many guys develop this ridge of shorter hair sticking up, and it just looks odd.
+My main problem with the trend of shaving false parts into guys’ heads is that after a few days of growth there is no benefit to having a shaved part.
+A few weeks after the haircut, many guys develop this ridge of shorter hair sticking up, and it just looks odd.
 Because of that, it can be a little sloppy trying to grow out one of these shaved parts.
 Like the undercut, I’ve seen guys shaved in parts start to get more and more extreme.
 I recently saw a middle-aged guy with about a quarter-inch wide part shaved in his head, and I actually chuckled out loud.
-If you want a crisp part, ask your barber show you how to create one without the shave.
+If you want a crisp part, ask your barber to show you how to create one without the shave.